aniket004/Felmi/README.md

 # Felmi
-FeLMi: Few-shot Learning with hard Mixup
+FeLMi: Few-shot Learning with hard Mixup, NeurIPS 2022

-Authors: Aniket Roy, Anshul Shah, Ketul Shah, Prithviraj Dhar, Anoop Cherian and Rama Cheallappa
+Authors: Aniket Roy, Anshul Shah, Ketul Shah, Prithviraj Dhar, Anoop Cherian and Rama Cheallappa.

 Abstract: Learning from few examples is a challenging computer vision task.
 Traditionally, meta-learning based methods have been used to solve this problem.
 However recent